 See also: "X" Marks the Hero.

-- One Piece: In a clever variant, this is a way to locate Raftel, the ultimate Treasure Island where the titular One Piece is located.
-Using the writings of ancient stone blocks known as "red Poneglyphs", the writings show the position of a particular island; there are 4 such Poneglyphs in existence.
-Once all 4 islands are located, then you draw a cross between those 4 islands on the map, and Raftel is located at the center of that X.
+- One Piece: In a clever variant, this is the only way to find Laugh Tale, the ultimate Treasure Island where the titular One Piece is located.
+A special variant of the ancient stone blocks called Poneglyphs are the "Red Poneglyphs", of which there are four, each one having the coordinates of a particular island.
+Once the locations of all 4 islands have been collected, a cross can been drawn on a map, with Laugh Tale located in the center of the intersection.

 - Indiana Jones and the Last Crusade.
 Dr. Jones makes a point of telling his class that X never, ever marks the spot.
 Later on, while looking for clues, he finds that one is actually a giant Roman numeral 10.